QuickBooks Time Review: Pros, Cons, and Features

 QuickBooks Time supports PTO very well.

 First off, it’s easy to create PTO policies with all the usual options.
 Employees can earn time off annually, each pay period, or based on hours worked.
-You can set rules for whether unused PTO expires or carries over (“use it or lose it”).
+You can set rules for whether unused PTO expires or carries over.
 And you can control policy start and reset dates, as well as whether employees can enter negative PTO balances.

 But with QuickBooks Time, you don’t have to create policies from scratch.
 The software includes a few policies you can use right away: Holiday, Vacation, PTO, Sick Time Off, and Unpaid Time Off.